hyperledger-archives/sawtooth-docs-archive/docs/core/1.2/app_developers_guide/ubuntu_test_network.md

-    If necessary, use the `--connect` option to specify a non-default value for the validator\'s component bind address and port, as described in `prereqs-multi-ubuntu-label`{.interpreted-text
-    role="ref"}.
-The following example shows the default value:
+    If necessary, use the `--connect` option to specify a non-default value for the validator\'s component bind address and port, as described in Ubuntu Prerequisites.
+The following example shows the default
+    value:

     > ``` none
     > $ sudo -u sawtooth sawtooth-rest-api -v --connect 127.0.0.1:4004
     > ```

-    For more information, see `start-rest-api-label`{.interpreted-text
-    role="ref"}.

 3. Start the transaction processors.
 Open a separate terminal window to start each one.